-Mike Eldon is founder chairman and lead consultant of The DEPOT (The Dan Eldon Place Of Tomorrow), a management consultancy that focuses on leadership, strategy, culture strengthening, performance management and coaching.
+Mike Eldon is founder chairman and lead consultant of The DEPOT (The Dan Eldon Place Of Tomorrow), a management consultancy that focuses on leadership, strategy, change management, culture strengthening, performance management and coaching.
 He is also sought after as a speaker and writer on these and other topics.

 Mike is an economics graduate of University College London and a Sloan Fellow of the London Business School.
-He entered the IT field in 1967, arriving in Kenya in 1977 to become general manager of a multinational computer company, and he has lived there ever since.
+He entered the IT field in 1967, arriving in Kenya in 1977 to become general manager of multinational computer company ICL, and he has lived there ever since.
 He was a pioneer in the development of the use of IT in Kenya, and was deeply involved with the development of Kenya’s first national ICT policy.

-Until last year he was chairman of the Council of KCA University, and Mike has been chairman of the Council of the Kenya Institute of Management, he is a Fellow of the Institute.
+Until last year he was chairman of the Council of KCA University, and Mike has been chairman of the Council of the Kenya Institute of Management, where he is a Fellow of the Institute.
 He was a founding director and vice-chairman of the Kenya Private Sector Alliance (Kenya’s private sector umbrella body), where he is now a member of the Advisory Council; and he is a founder member of The Management Consultants Association of Kenya.